Wednesday, 10 February 2016

 − "But I will stay a while to make you company, if you really want."

 I needed it.
-Not only because I didn’t want to be alone, but because although from the first moment I felt I was still unaware about this unknown man, and that certain things about him could, perhaps, annoy me, despite all his company soothed.
-It is difficult to explain it, Protch, but it all started because we needed us.
+Not only because I didn’t want to be alone, but because, although from the first moment I felt I still didn't know anything about this unknown man, and some things about him could, perhaps, annoy me, after all his company soothed.
+It is difficult to explain, Protch, but it all started because we needed each other.
 And the road between need and like has a short walk.
-I had to ask him what for several days was intriguing me:
+I had to ask him what I has been intrigued about for several days.:

 − "Luke...
 Let me ask you a question.
-You'll see, I hope that there is no offense, but Miguel and John these days have not said any word, and...
+You'll see, I hope there's no offense, but Miguel and John these days have not said any word, and...
 It is this: with what name would you define yourself?"

-− "With what name would I define myself? –He didn’t seem to understand me, but he didn’t take long to see clearly− Ah, I understand.
+− "With what name would I define myself? –He didn’t seem to understand but didn’t take long to see clearly− Ah, now I can see what you mean.
 You want to know what name I give, say, to my profession, isn't it?"

 − “Yes, I mean that."

 − "No offense –he calmed me− A beggar, of course.
 It is what I say at least, but don’t think that all those who are use it.
-There are those who prefer to say something else and say something like "those who live in the street", or those who prefer not to say anything.
-You see, not all beggars live on the street: a few stay with a relative in a home with a good roof, but the need then makes them outstretch the hand, I think that it is where the word beggar comes from in other languages.
-Here we use it all, Miguel and John too.
-If they have not said it, it would be to respect you.
-It could offend you to spend a few days with people who use that word -as he observed a protest in my, again, transparent face, he added−: but as it seems not to be your case, you can call me Luke, or you can call me, without offence, a beggar.
-Whatever your heart asks you."
+There are those who prefer to say something different and say something like "those who live in the street", or those who prefer not to say anything.
+You see, not all beggars live on the street: a few stay with a relative in a home with a good roof, but need then makes them outstretch their hands, I think that it is where the word beggar comes from in other languages.
+Here we all use it, all of us, Miguel and John too.
+If they have not used that word, it would be out of respect for you.
+It could offend you to spend a few days with people who use that word -since he observed a protest in my, again, transparent face, he added−: but as it seems not to be your case, you can call me Luke, or you can call me, without offence, a beggar.
+Whatever your heart might ask you."

 It was useless to not say what I was thinking:

-− "I don't know if I have a heart, Luke"
+− "I don't know whether I have a heart, Luke"

 − "Come on –he said to me with a smile that pierced my flesh−, everybody has one."

 − "I suppose that so it will be.
 Or perhaps it is that I do not know where it is.
 I do not mean the place, but the association that is usually done between it and feelings.
-Perhaps, if I had it, I lost it.
-Well, sorry, I don't want to bother you with what, surely, you will not be interested."
+Perhaps, if I ever had one, I have lost it.
+Well, sorry, I don't want to bother you with what, surely, you will not be interested in."

 − "Perhaps I can understand you better than you think, and certainly you are not annoying.
-I have also gone through something similar, or say that I'm still going.
-But believe me when I tell you that the heart is always found.
+I have also gone through something similar, or say that I'm still going through.
+But believe me when I tell you that your heart is always found.
 Perhaps you have the fear that I have to lose it again."

-− "It will be much easier to lose it in my place, among the raiders.
+− "It will be much easier to lose it in my place, among raiders.
 In other countries I know we are called sharks.
 It is a better name.
-I don't know if Miguel, or mostly John, told you something about what my job is −his look, also sometimes transparent, gave me to understand that they had−.
+I don't know whether Miguel, or mostly John, have told you something about what my job is −his look, also sometimes transparent, made me understand that they had−.
 Sharks: they thus tend to call us.
 And they are right.
-As these sharks, we are somewhat predatory, fat with the blood of preys, and our teeth can destroy.
-The rest of people go away from us and they are terrorized; with good reason, because we don’t only eat when we are hungry.
+Like sharks, we are somewhat predatory, become fat with the blood of our preys, and our teeth can destroy.
+The rest of people flee from us and they are terrorized; with good reason, because we don’t only eat when we are hungry.
 It is a derogatory word, but certainly very suitable.
-And it has come, in my case, with an addition of viperish, disdainful language to everyone.
+And it has come, in my case, with an addition of a sharpe tongue and disdainful language to everyone.
 I think the word that defines me is arrogance.
 And I have certainly had my fair reward: loneliness, pain and emptiness."

-− "Nike –he said to me warmly, calming me− the lost heart appears like that, with the first blood.
+− "Nike –he said to me warmly, calming me− a lost heart appears like that, with the first blood.
 Which pumps the first self-criticism –and he sighed-.
-You have a heart.
+You got a heart.
 You, at least.
 Perhaps me too.
 It has been working the past few months.
 But I would like to know something more.
-It seems that you can talk about everything."
+It seems that you can talk of everything."

-It was the same that I had thought of him.
+It was the same I had thought about him.
 The first impression I had from Luke is that, although I still did not know why, we looked very much alike.
-The two had that unmistakable aversion to what we had been.
+Both of us had that unmistakable aversion to what we had been.
 For that reason, although it took me some time to know, also for Luke I was necessary.
 It was as if contemplating me, he was watching the same penumbra.

 − "But I would like to know more about your name; I had not heard it before."

-− "Neither have I –maybe it was the first time that I was able to smile−.
+− "Neither have I –maybe it was the first time when I was able to smile−.
 I don't know for sure.
-As you already know, my name is Nicholas, but I had never heard so designate anyone before.
+As you already know, my name is Nicholas, but I had never heard anyone named like that before.
 I think that a former servant transformed it into Nike.
-And although perhaps I have heard rumors about why, I'm not entirely sure.
+And even if perhaps I have heard rumors about the reason of the name, I'm not entirely sure.
 Something to do with victory, I think.
 If so, she erred.
 All my life is failure."

 − "Nike –he said when he saw my continuous laments− enough of crying.
 I'm wondering...
-Yes, I have time... but I don't know the time that you'd be willing to devote me before I tire you.
+Yes, I have the time... but I don't know how long you'd be willing to hear me before I end up tiring you.
 In fact, I'd like to tell you the story of my life. ”

-Each event in those days was like open nails prepared to make a painful incision in my flesh.
-Everything went through my muscles and entering lacerated me, but just then it was when they began to tear.
-After three days I had had a new start, the day that I was 29 years old I started again.
+Every event those days was like open nails ready to make a painful incision in my flesh.
+Everything went through my muscles and upon entering, lacerated me, but just then it was when they began to tear.
+After three days I had had a new start, the day that I was 29 I started anew.
 I'd like to tell you the story of my life...
-Luke was afraid that there were parts that I did not want to hear, episodes that he was ashamed of.
-And I was... like that almost asleep beach which is terrified by that gigantic wave that can devastate it, as the mountain which sees what it thinks it is pernicious cattle which will dispossess it of its pastures.
-But the coast does not know that the furious tongue will clean the sand; nor does the mountain know that from the attack of the enraged cattle will come the new crop.
-I started again unaware that no one brings you a compass for that hour of profound disorientation.
-I promised to listen to him: I didn't know if I had feelings, but it seemed that from the wanted heart the first rays were arising.
+Luke was afraid there could be parts of his story I did not want to hear, episodes that he was ashamed of.
+And I was... like that almost sleeping beach which is terrified by a gigantic wave that can devastate it, like the mountain which sees what it thinks it is pernicious cattle which will deprive it of pastures.
+But the coast does not know that the furious tongue will clean its sand; nor does the mountain know that from the attack of the enraged cattle will come the new harvest.
+I started again unaware that no one brings you a compass for that hour of deep disorientation.
+I promised to listen to him: I didn't know whether I had any feelings, but it seemed that the first rays were arising from the desired heart.

 He began narrating the facts I've already told you, but I must say something else, because we lack a perspective.
 If I don’t explain to you what I was feeling, you will never know me.
-His life, in short, took him little more than one hour to tell and I thanked him for believing I was a good listener to know it and, eventually, to judge it.
+His life, in short, took him little more than one hour to tell and I thanked him for thinking I was a good listener to know it and, eventually, to judge it.
 It was unlike and yet so similar to mine.
 I was finding, not meaning to, parallels with my dark journey.
-And I was being moved by what I had already sensed that it was my need: someone to surround with the arms of my affection, whom to love without barriers of circumstances or surnames.
-It was a new bite, the most unexpected.
-Because the danger of liking when nobody has explained it before, without the security of having a heartbeat, is that blood confuses veins and loses its way.
-Perhaps because love always begins like that, at a crossroads prepared lovingly, but perhaps for other travelers, and one is in the path by chance, in search of other flowers, and observes that roses die and comes its onslaught.
-But the water that fertilizes comes without that land knowing it has to be first soaked up to be able to flourish, and I did not know that his fruitful water was going to be rain one day.
+And I was being moved by what I had already sensed it was my need: someone to surround with the arms of my affection, whom to love without barriers of circumstances or surnames.
+It was a new bite, the most unexpected one.
+Because the danger of liking when nobody has explained it before, without the security of having any heartbeats, is that blood might confuse the veins and lose its way.
+Perhaps because love always begins like that, at a crossroads prepared lovingly, but perhaps for other travelers, and one is in the path by chance, in search of other flowers, and sees that roses die and its onslaught comes.
+But water that fertilizes comes without the land knowing it has to be first soaked up in order to be able to flourish, and I did not know that Luke's fruitful water was going to be rain one day.

-It was his childhood, as almost all of them are, unaware of its own happiness.
+His childhood was, as almost all of them are, unaware of its own happiness.
 The nebula of his first steps dissolving in his first gift.
-When he was five, the fruitful womb of Margaret, his mother, opened uncovering the ribbon of a new surprise: his brother James Prancitt.
+When he was five, Margaret, his mother's fruitful womb, opened showing the ribbon of a new surprise: his brother James Prancitt.

 − 'My name is in fact Luke Prancitt' −he said.

-But sometimes it is preferable a watch which does not work to the fact that its hands return to move, because the cycle of their hands always end up marking the hour of pain.
-About to enter adolescence, still beardless, unexpectedly a cruel morning hurricane took forever the fertile machinery of the worn heart of his mother.
+But sometimes a watch which is not working is preferable to the fact that its hands move again, because the cycle of their hands always end up marking the hour of pain.
+About to enter adolescence, still beardless, unexpectedly a cruel morning hurricane took forever the fertile machinery of his mother's worn heart.

 A valley of tears that did not flow into any paradise, promised or imagined.
-And Luke cried openly, evoking that time of icy solitude.
-And soon my ice began to crystallize with his own and made the first diamond with which he and I ended up creating a stained glass window.
+And Luke openly cried, evoking that time of icy solitude.
+And soon my ice began to crystallize with his and made the first diamond with which he and I ended up creating a stained glass window.
 He had known her, and cried her.
 I never had my mother's embrace.
-But the two of us were sons of the same absence and our tears for so long had lacked the same salt that crystallized us.
-I felt like my own his desert and the blood of this beggar, who did have a heart, began to bathe me.
+But both of us were the sons of the same absence and our tears for so long had lacked the same salt that crystallized us.
+I felt his desert as if it was mine and this beegar's blood, for he did have a heart, began to bathe me.

 Then there came the search for faith, hard to find because his father had lost it.
-Already the holy books were not enough.
+The holy books were not enough now.
 They were years calling all doors to beg for it and all were aggressively closed.
-Under these conditions badly he could turn his sore feet into a walking stick for his father.
-They could only walk hesitant to a youth that had come prematurely and cracked.
+Under these conditions he could hardly turn his sore feet into a walking stick for his father.
+They could only walk hesitant unto a youth that had come prematurely and cracked.
 Without ways out or faith, he sought his impossible breath in the air force, where the breath of stability without strong beliefs sometimes blew into his unprotected parachute.

-Moby Dick had awakened me the need to read, but Luke’s literature was coming to me without a book.
-Honest pages that did not seek to transcend but to help me to explain and understand.
-And it let me be that reader with dignity that lurks in the same landscapes, hoping to swim with you in the same waters, if warm are the waves.
+Moby Dick had awakened the need in me to read, but Luke’s literature was coming to me without a book.
+Honest pages that did not seek to transcend but to help me explain and understand.
+And it let me be that reader with dignity who lurks in the same landscapes with the hope of swimming with you in the same waters, if warm are the waves.
 And maybe he was reading with me, both as implacable voracious readers impatiently waiting for new chapters.
 And I've never closed the cover of the book Luke, whose pages I have not yet finished to decipher.
-So even ignoring if I had a heart, but suddenly pleading that this beggar could not see in what unusual direction it began to beat, I paid attention again to his words.
+So even ignoring whether I had a heart, but suddenly pleading that this beggar could not see in what unusual direction it was starting to beat, I paid attention again to his words.

-Still waiting for an uneducated faith to settle in the canopy of his parachute, distracted as he smelled the wind of heights, a new blow almost made him crash.
-And not very sure that I wanted to hear what remained, he interrupted his story on the death of his father to tell me:
+Still waiting for an uneducated faith to settle in his parachute canopy, distracted as he smelled the wind of heights, a new blow almost made him crash.
+And not very sure that I wanted to hear what remained, he interrupted his story on his father's death to tell me:

 − "You won’t think well of me when I continue, but I want to tell you.
 But I won't do it without giving you the power to judge me.
 Because you believe you have been miserable, but I know that I have been.
 Nike, have you ever heard the word bonehead?
-I now say only bald man, but I used it because I was."
+I now only say bald man, but I used that word because I was one."

-He didn't want to wear masks or compassion with himself before me.
-Only vaguely he hinted at me his deep sadness and his lack of faith as the slabs that had been installed in his way, which led him to hatred.
+He didn't want to wear any masks or compassion with himself before me.
+Only vaguely he hinted at me his deep sadness and his lack of faith as the slabs that had been installed in his road, which led him to hatred.
 Lost evenings of watching football matches among insurgent walks to their lair in Churchway.
 Heated fights with punks who did not avoid them, friends that never were, lost steps.
-But he could not hide the disdain with which he pronounced bald men; nor could he hide me that he had already apologized to his few victims, some of whom forgave him, others did not, but he didn't know that he had already paid off his account when apologizing, because true forgiveness he had never expected.
+But he could not hide the disdain with which he uttered bald men; nor could he hide me that he had already apologized to his few victims, some of whom forgave him, others did not, but he didn't know he had already put and end to all that when apologizing, because true forgiveness he had never expected.

-In that river of black blood he had spent just six months, stalking unwary beggars and poor foreigners, until the careless passion of Miguel and John had brought them to forget about where they were and to kiss naively on the street while these birds crossed the street.
-Clearly marked and perfect victims: two men who loved each other between rags: a double sign of unforgivable sins.
+In that river with black blood he had only spent six months, stalking unwary beggars and poor foreigners, until Miguel and John's careless passion had made them forget where they were and started to naively kiss on the street as these wily birds were crossing the street.
+Clearly marked and perfect victims: two men who loved each other in rags: a double sign of unforgivable sins.

-− "But if you had patience in getting this far, Nike, I pray that you hear me now.
+− "But if you had been patient in getting this far, Nike, I pray that you hear me now.
 Because my head was soon to recover its hair.
-In my most shameful hour came to meet me my motif by Verôme."
+In my most shameful hour my motif by Verôme found me."

 Motif by Verôme.
 I could not know what he was talking about and so I told him.
-The explanation that he gave me, Protch, I still remember letter by letter, and for remembering it so well, so I told you the first day.
-Although I subsequently heard new definitions of this spectrum, none, maybe, so successful.
-But you don’t have to recite the psalms that are already a part of my Bible.
+The explanation he gave me then, Protch, I still remember letter by letter, and due to remembering it so well, so I told you the first day.
+Even if I subsequently heard new definitions of this spectrum, none, maybe, was so successful.
+But you don’t have to recite the psalms that are by now a part of my Bible.

-Verôme awaited him at Knights Hill, where Miguel, precisely he, would transform him, recovering him some lessons he had forgotten.
+Verôme awaited him on Knights Hill, where Miguel, precisely him, would transform him, recovering some lessons for him which he had already forgotten.
 Miguel since then in his desk, and Lucy suddenly appearing in a bend of fog, to be forever within the books of love that he was going to start reading.
-And with heart beats, when he remembered where he had left his heart, his decision of becoming a parent and to stay, a beggar at the end, in a canvas of wisdom with her, and other five souls protecting him at the same esplanade.
-He spoke also of his short time in Knights Hill and their move, somewhat reluctant, to that prodigy of the Torn Hand.
+And with heart beats, when he remembered where he had left his heart, his decision of becoming a parent and to stay, a beggar at the end, in a canvas of wisdom with her, and other five souls protecting him in the same esplanade.
+He also spoke of his short time in Knights Hill and their move, somewhat reluctant, to that prodigy of the Torn Hand.
 And there he stopped, saying that he could not continue without my judgement.

-And how could I censor without guide his road of foul-smelling darkness, if my stinking words toward the same men had emerged out of the same sewer?
+And how could I censor with no guide his road of foul-smelling darkness, if my stinking words toward the same men had emerged out of the same sewer?

 − "I don't know what you expect of me, Luke, but sorry, because I neither want nor have any arguments to judge you.
-One day you will also hear from where my repentance comes.
-And to the dark spot where we come from neither of us would like to return, but you already have another road.
-And if it weren't for its smell of asphalt, that sets us apart, I would say that we are twins.
+One day you will also hear where my repentance comes from.
+And to the dark spot whence we come neither of us would like to return, but you already have another road.
+And if it weren't because of its smell of asphalt, that makes us different, I would say that we are twins.
 Twins...
 Thus began the names Luke and I gave to each other.
-Very different were the parents that had given birth to us, but one was our mother.
-Breastfed in the same desert, we had walked the dust of the same path and both were looking for a crossroads that led us out of that path.
+Very different were the fathers that had given birth to us, but one was our mother.
+Breastfed in the same desert, we had walked the dust of the same path and both were looking for a crossroads that led us out of it.

 − "Nike –he interrupted my thoughts unexpectedly−, I have already told you my story.
 And although I have things to do, I could stay longer.
 Do you really want me to stay?"

-− "You haven’t told me if my story has helped you."
+− "You haven’t told me whether my story has helped you."

 − "Yes, Luke, I have a lot to reflect, but now I know that I am not alone, as I thought, there's another human being that is going through the same doubts.
-It is worth much knowing that you've already got it; now I'll have to see if I'm able, or first I will have to see if there are things about me that I want to bury.
-It could be that what I change today will return tomorrow, and that I never stop being the same moron."
+It is really worth to know that you've already got it; now I'll have to see if I'm able, or maybe I must think whether there are things in me that I want to bury.
+It could be that what I change today will return tomorrow, and I never stop being the same asshole."

 − "I understand perfectly.
 I feel the same –I didn’t understand how I could speak like that to a perfect stranger, but it was what I was feeling−, it is as if we were brothers."